 An alumna of the C.W.
 Post Campus of Long Island University, she earned a M.S in Music Education and an Advanced Certificate in Educational Leadership.
 Nickolette has been an active member of NAfME, NYSSMA and both Nassau and Suffolk County Music Education Associations.
 Nickolette dedication and experiences as a music teacher and as a LIU Post camp staff member have helped countless children and teens thrive and grow in school and their personal lives.

 Associate Director of Youth Programs – Summer Day Camp

 (B.S. and M.S., C.W.
 Post Campus, Long Island University; MS, Touro College, New York)

-Unique Wilson is returning to the LIU Post Summer Day Camp for his fifth year.
-This is his second year serving as Associate Director of the Summer Day Camp.
+Unique Wilson is returning to the LIU Post Youth Camps for his sixth year.
+This is his third year serving as Associate Director of LIU Post Youth Camps.
 An alumna of the C.W.
 Post Campus of Long Island University, he earned a B.S in Curriculum and Instruction and a M.S in Educational Technology.
 Unique also further his education by completing an M.S. in Educational Leadership from Touro College.

 Associate Director of Youth Programs – Performing Arts Academy at LIU Tilles Center